getsentry/symbolicator/docs/index.md

   `true`.
 - `connect_to_reserved_ips`: Allow reserved IP addresses for requests to sources.
 See [Security](#security).
 Defaults to `false`.
+- `processing_pool_size`: The number of subprocesses in Symbolicator's internal processing pool.
+Defaults to the total number of logical CPUs on the machine.
 - `caches`: Fine-tune cache expiry.
   All time units can be either a time expression like `1s`.
 Units can be `s`, `seconds`, `m`, `minutes`, `h`, `hours`, `d`, `days`,